Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

 But that’s only half the equation.
 Google Fi is great on your wallet, too.

 Unlike traditional cell phone carriers that levy big charges for international service, Google Fi’s prices don’t change whether you’re at home or abroad.

 And Google Fi now offers two plan pricing options:

-- An unlimited plan starting at $70/month with unlimited texting worldwide; unlimited calling in the U.S.; 22GB of high-speed data per month (slower thereafter); free international calling from the U.S. to 50 countries; calls worldwide for 20 cents per minute; free Wi-Fi calling worldwide
+- An unlimited plan starting at $70/month with unlimited texting worldwide; unlimited calling in the U.S.; 22GB of high-speed data per month (slower speeds after 22GB of data usage); free international calling from the U.S. to 50 countries; calls worldwide for 20 cents per minute; free Wi-Fi calling worldwide

 - Pay-as-you-go starting at $20/month plus $10/gigabyte of data with unlimited texting worldwide; unlimited calling in the U.S.; free data after using 6GB each month (capping your monthly bill at $80 maximum); calls worldwide for 20 cents per minute; free Wi-Fi calling worldwide.

 Here’s a look at the monthly cost breakdowns between the two plans for one cell phone line.
 Keep in mind those per-line rates will drop as you add more lines to your plan.